Writing is bringing my dream, and Jacqui’s to life…

 My first book is written and published.

-Breathing While Drowning is a book about hope, courage and finding your way home.
+Breathing While Drowning is about hope, courage and finding your way home.

 Breathing While Drowning is about my fall into grief after the death of my 4-year-old daughter Jacqueline Bree.
 Through sharing journals that I wrote to Jacqui throughout her life and for a few years after, I reflect on the lesson I learned as a young mother who gave birth and then lost a child who had a fragile hold on life.